michaelahlers/scala-guide/readme.md

 ## My Reader

-You're a newcomer, a curious and continuing learner, or an engineer who wants a better experience.
+You're a newcomer, a curious and continuing learner, or ~~an engineer who wants a better experience~~ (I'll be honest) you're frustrated and aren't having a good time.
+Especially in that last case, I'm here to help you and want you to give Scala a fair chance.
+You might be surprised at how easy it can make solving difficult problems.

 Scala veterans will find this less helpful, but I'd encourage them to contribute to this guide.

 ## The Problem